Last Updated on

 Less of a side trip and more of a continuation of your journey south you will find Cataviña.
 You will encounter this blip on the radar 110 miles south of San Quintín.
 This small town is known for it’s gypsy gas and some minor cave paintings.

 However it is the dramatic change in the landscape around Cataviña that is so striking.
 A dry barren landscape suddenly becomes filled with thousands of massive boulders.
 These boulder fields interspersed with Boojum trees and Mexican Giant Cardon cactus continue for miles.

-- Distance from border at Los Algodones: 604 km (375 mi.) via Highway 2 and Highway 5 through San Felipe
+- Los Algodones border via Highway 2 and Highway 5 through San Felipe: 604 km (375 miles)

 Bahía de los Ángeles is located on Highway 1 which is an off-shoot of Transpeninsular Highway 1.
 Just follow the signs for Bahía de los Ángeles at Parador Punta Prieta which serves as the junction of these two roads.